Champitoad/coq-actema/README.md

   The explanation is that when loading the plugin from theories/ with dune, the top-level definitions in the plugin seem to be executed (or at least the definitions in plugin/actema_main.ml).
   I think this is similar to what would happen in an executable, not in a library.
 Not sure it is intended or not.

+- If you can run "make" without any errors but can't step through Coq files, you might need to set the coqtop path in your editor.

+  If using VScode :
+  Go to File > Preferences > Settings, type "coqtop" and set the coqtop bin path to _opam/bin